 Because of the amount of time it requires, French service is generally appropriate for smaller weddings or those with a budget large enough to hire numerous servers.

 If you have a small number of guests and can afford it, French service provides guests with an unparalleled level of hospitality that is bound to impress guests.
 In fact, it is known as the most skilled style of service in the culinary world.
 The two types of French service include French cart service and French banquet service.

 French Cart Service

 Prior to this service, the table is set with silverware and glassware.
-This serving method can be used simply for serving appetizers or desserts, or for a complete eight-course meal.
+This serving method can be used for serving appetizers, desserts, and even a complete eight-course meal.

 French Banquet Service

 With this type of method, two servers work together to serve guests.
-The lead server is responsible for individually serving guests, and the assistant sets plates and clears dishes.
-Everything is individually served: bread, salad, soup, entrees, and more.
+The lead server is responsible for individually serving guests and the assistant sets plates and clears dishes.
+Everything is individually served, such as bread, salad, soup, entrees, and more.
 Although the servers do not prepare food table-side, this technique still requires a great amount of skill.

-Pros of French Service
+The Pros and Cons of French Service

 One positive aspect about French service is that the elaborate serving method adds an air of elegance and offers an artistic, entertaining way of showcasing food.
 Guests also receive the utmost level of service and personalized attention.
 With this service, you truly get what you pay for.